natemanzo/cfb_data/README.md

 # cfb_data
-Data and scripts about college football data.
+Data and scripts about college football.